1984–1985 United Kingdom miners' strike: Women Against Pit Closures

 In the early weeks of the strike, the media reported that miners' wives in Nottinghamshire were encouraging their husbands to defy the flying pickets and were against the strike.
 In response, a group of miners' wives and girlfriends who supported the strike set up a network that became known as Women Against Pit Closures.
 The support groups organised collections outside supermarkets, communal kitchens, benefit concerts and other activities.
 The strike marked an important development in the traditional mining heartlands, where feminist ideas had not been strong.

+A delegation of miner's wives were invited to Islington Town Hall to meet Rosie Dale, the Mayor of Islington, as a gesture of support for the strike.
+In solidarity with the parallel 1984 Islington nursery strike, the women refused to cross the picket line of the town hall, and had tea with the mayor and the nursery strikers on the front steps of the hall.

 Variation in observing the strike

 The figures below are given in Richards (1996).
 The figures of working and striking miners were an issue of controversy throughout the dispute, and some other sources give figures that contradict Richards's table.